While many rewards credit cards offer bonuses on everything from groceries and gas to travel, online shopping is a bit of a different story.

 The Echo Mastercard from National Bank immediately stands out for being virtually the only credit card to have online purchases as its own bonus category.
 You’ll earn 1.5% cash back when shopping online from websites like Amazon.
 Though there is a small caveat: online travel bookings and recurring bills don’t count towards this category and will earn you the default 1% cash back.

-The card also comes with an annual fee of just $30 and extremely flexible redemptions, letting you cash out rewards at any time once you accumulate at least $25.
+The card also comes with an annual fee of just $30 and an extremely flexible redemption system, letting you cash out rewards at any time once you accumulate at least $10.
 Many other cash back cards aren’t as flexible in comparison and only offer your cash back once every calendar year.

 SimplyCash from American Express